fbpx

 • Use the Lightness slider to make the hair lighter or darker.

-As you adjust the sliders, you will notice the color of the hair changing, so you can easily choose the right color and tone you would like.
+As you adjust the sliders, the hair’s color will change, allowing you to easily choose the right color and tone.

-Step 5: Blend The New Hair Color Into The Image
+Step 4: Change The Blend Mode To Lighten To Blend The Hair Color Into The Image

 You will notice the hair color has toned down and looks more natural.